 skiing up hill at a fast pace.”

-The mini-challenge for September is to get some kind of fitness every day.
-My favorite is the kettlebell, but I challenge you to get out there and move! (preferably fast or with weights)
+Incorporating some kind of fitness every day is important.
+My favorite is the kettlebell, but I challenge you to get out there and move no matter what your preference (preferably fast or with weights)!

 If you decide to give kettlebells a try, here is a video demonstrating the basic kettlebell movement, the swing: